chrismarkoulis/NestJS-Auth-CRUD-API/README.md

 ## Running the app

-Go to your NestJS project and update config/typeorm.config.ts with your MySQL password
+Update src/config/typeorm.config.ts with your MySQL password

 ```bash
 # development